A0Gbadamosi2024/financial_app_qabot/README.md

 A Retrieval-Augmented Generation (RAG) application designed to assist in answering user queries about Quickteller(a financial app).
 This project integrates AI-based techniques to assist in issue resolution.

-(record a screen cast then replace this with text with a !)[cloud-asset-service-categorizer](./setup-docs/cloud-asset-service-categorizer.gif)

 ## Features